|Urdu Name:سلاجیت/ صلاجیت/Silajeet|

 |English Name:Mineral Pitch|

-Although this herb is natural and safe, you shouldn’t consume raw or unprocessed shilajit.
+Although this herb is natural and safe, you should not consume raw or unprocessed shilajit.
 Raw shilajit may contain heavy metal ions, free radicals, fungus, and other contaminations that can make you sick.
-Whether you purchase online or from a natural or health food store, make sure shilajit is purified and ready for use.

 Don’t take shilajit if you have sickle cell anemia, hemochromatosis (too much iron in your blood), or thalassemia.
 It’s possible to be allergic to this supplement.
 Stop taking shilajit if you develop rash, increased heart rate, or dizziness.